Maidstone: Industry

 Until 1998, the Sharps toffee factory (later part of Cadbury Trebor Basset), was in central Maidstone and provided a significant source of employment.

 Loudspeaker manufacturer KEF was founded in 1961 on the premises of the metal-working operation Kent Engineering & Foundry (hence KEF).
 KEF still occupies the same river-bank site.
 In the late 1990s KEF manufactured a loudspeaker called "the Maidstone".

 The town centre has the largest office centre in the county and the area is a base for the paper and packaging industry.
 Many high-technology firms have set up in surrounding business parks.

 Southern Water and Mid Kent Water operate the Maidstone water system.

 Maidstone Borough Corporation began construction of Maidstone power station at Fairmeadow in 1900 and supplied electricity from 1901, firstly for street lighting then other uses.
 Upon nationalisation of the electricity industry in 1948 ownership of the station passed to the British Electricity Authority and then to the Central Electricity Generating Board.
 In 1966 the power station had a generating capacity of 13.125 MW and delivered 6,921 MWh of electricity.
 The CEGB later closed the station and it was demolished in 1973.

 Shopping

-The town is ranked in the top five shopping centres in the south east of England for shopping yields and, with more than one million square feet of retail floor space, in the top 50 in the UK.
-Much of this space is located in the two main shopping centres in the town, the 535000 sqft The Mall Maidstone (previously known as The Chequers Centre) and the 32500 m2 Fremlin Walk which opened in 2005.
+The town is ranked in the top five shopping centres in the south-east of England for shopping yields and, with more than one million square feet of retail floor space, in the top 50 in the UK.
+Much of this space is located in the two main shopping centres in the town, the 535000 sqft The Mall Maidstone (previously known as The Chequers Centre and, prior to that, The Stoneborough) and the 32500 m2 Fremlin Walk which opened in 2005.

 Other recent developments include the riverside Lockmeadow Centre, with a multiplex cinema, restaurants, nightclubs (now a trampoline park), and the town's market square.
 The leisure industry is a key contributor with the night-time economy worth £75m per annum.